 Parents are able to update their own directory information by logging into Veracross.
-A complete student/parent directory for the upcoming year will be available online in July.
+A complete student/parent directory for the upcoming year is available online in July.
 Please log in to Veracross when you receive your temporary password in order to carefully review the information we have on file for you as this information is what will be posted in the directory.
 The directory includes the student's name and grade, home address, home phone number, parents' names, and parents' cell phone numbers and email addresses.

 Faculty Directory You can search for most members of Pennington's faculty or staff by first name, last name, or department here.
 Faculty and staff will respond to most emails within 24 hours.